 If the crank feels or sounds loose, or if you hear a grinding noise when you turn the crank, do not ride your bicycle.
 Your bottom bracket (the bearing system that allows the crank arms to turn in the frame) may need adjustment.

-If your inspection shows that your bike needs maintenance, take your bike to your bike shop for service.
+If your inspection shows that your bike needs maintenance, visit your bike shop for service.
 Only your bike shop should adjust bearings.

 Chain